huggingface/blog/audio-datasets.md

 streaming mode.

 ## A Tour of Audio Datasets on The Hub
-This Section serves as a reference guide for the most popular speech recognition, speech translation and audio classification datasets on the Hub.
-Refer to the [Google Colab](https://colab.research.google.com/github/sanchit-gandhi/notebooks/blob/main/audio_datasets_colab.ipynb) for a guide on evaluating a system on all eight English speech recognition datasets in **one script**.
+This Section serves as a reference guide for the most popular speech recognition, speech translation and audio classification datasets on the Hugging Face Hub.
+We can apply everything that we've covered for the GigaSpeech dataset to any one of the datasets on the Hub.
+All we have to do is switch the dataset identifier in the `load_dataset` function.
+It's that easy!

 1. [English Speech Recognition](#english-speech-recognition)
 2. [Multilingual Speech Recognition](#multilingual-speech-recognition)